dddrrreee/cs140e-20win/README.md

      If not, you *must* complete the lab within a week.
 We will not accept a lab after this.

-   - Before each lab there will be some preperatory reading, which will typically include a short set of questions you need to answer and turn in *before* the lab begins.
+   - Before each lab there will be some preparatory reading, which will typically include a short set of questions you need to answer and turn in *before* the lab begins.
 This is an attempt to make the labs more information-dense by handling basic stuff outside of it,